CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 - Branch instructions to be able to conditionally execute a part of the tree
 - A jump instruction allowing me to emulate for/while loops

 Moreover, I had to find a way to manage variables and scope.
-This means that I had to emulate a variable stack used by the interpreter to keep track of intermediate computation steps.
+This means that I had to emulate a program stack used by the interpreter to keep track of intermediate computation steps.

 ![image](https://user-images.githubusercontent.com/34804976/147769593-2c66dd8f-bc95-4887-b244-aab4acddab43.png)